PlanktoScope/device-pkgs/reference.md

 ##### `listeners` field

-This field of the `provides` subsection is an array of host port listener objects listing the network port/protocol pairs which are already bound to host processes listening for incoming traffic on those port/protocol pairs, on any/all IP addresses.
+This field of the `provides` subsection is an array of host port listener objects listing the network port/protocol pairs which are already bound to host processes which are running on the Docker host and listening for incoming traffic on those port/protocol pairs, on any/all IP addresses.
 - This field is optional.
 - Each host port listener object describes a host port listener resource which may or may not be in conflict with other host port listener resources; this is because multiple processes are not allowed to simultaneously bind to the same port/protocol pair on all IP addresses.
-- If a set of Pallet package deployments contains two or more host port listener resources for the same port/protocol pair, the package deployments declaring those respective host port listeners will be reported as conflicting with each other.
-Therefore, the overall set of Pallet package deployments will not be allowed because its [package resource constraints](#package-resource-constraints) for uniqueness of host port listener resources will not be not satisfied.
+- If a set of Pallet package deployments contains two or more host port listener resources for the same port/protocol pair from different Pallet package deployments, the package deployments declaring those respective host port listeners will be reported as conflicting with each other.
+Therefore, the overall set of Pallet package deployments will not be allowed because its [package resource constraints](#package-resource-constraints) for uniqueness of host port listener resources will not be satisfied.
-- Currently, this specification does not handle situations where a port/protocol pair is only bound on a specific IP address; instead for simplicity, processes are assumed to be listening for that port/protocol pair on *all* IP addresses on the host.
+- Currently, this specification does not allow multiple host port listeners to bind to the same port/protocol pair on different IP addresses; instead for simplicity, processes are assumed to be listening for that port/protocol pair on *all* IP addresses on the host.
 - Example:
   ```yaml
   listeners: